25 Tips for Helping Your Child (and Yourself) Get a Better Night’s Sleep

 20. Use Comforting Objects

 Give your child a soft blanket or stuffed animal to use for comfort when you put them to bed.
 This is especially helpful in the self-soothing process.
+Parents can also get better sleep with comforting objects like body pillows or a super-soft pillowcase.

 21. Pretend You’re There